ShaneCBarton/good-game-shelf/README.md

 # 🎮 Good Game Shelf

-A full-stack game tracking web app — like Goodreads, but for games.
-Pull your Steam library automatically, search any game via IGDB, and keep your entire collection in one place with personal reviews, ratings, and completion tracking.

-The UI is built around a **passport and stamp** concept — each platform is a passport booklet, each game is a stamp.
-Completed games are fully inked, dropped games are cancelled, playing games are in-progress.
-Your profile is your passport.
+A game tracking web app built for players who want a beautiful, unified home for their entire collection — across Steam, PlayStation, Xbox, and Nintendo.

+Think Goodreads, but for games.
+Your shelf is your passport.

+---

+## The Concept

+Every platform is a **passport booklet**.
+Every game is a **stamp**.

+- Completed games are fully inked
+- Dropped games are cancelled
+- Playing games are in-progress
+- Backlog games are unissued
+- 100% Steam achievements earn a **gold stamp**
+- PSN Platinum trophies earn a **platinum stamp**

+Your profile is your passport — a living record of every world you've explored.

+---

 ## Features

-- 🔗 Steam library sync — your full library imported automatically
+- **Steam import** — match your entire Steam library to IGDB automatically
-- 🔍 IGDB search — find and add any game across all platforms
+- **Cross-platform search** — find and add any game via IGDB
-- 📚 Unified shelf — all your games in one place, organized by platform
-- 🎮 Platform carousels — Steam, PlayStation, Xbox, Nintendo each get their own section
+- **Platform carousels** — Steam, PlayStation, Xbox, and Nintendo each get their own booklet
-- ✅ Status tracking — Playing, Completed, Dropped, Want to Play
+- **Status tracking** — Playing, Completed, Dropped, Want to Play
+- **3-star ratings** — simple, honest ratings for completed and dropped games only
-- ⭐ Reviews and ratings — leave scores and notes per game
+- **Reviews** — leave personal notes on games you've finished or abandoned
-- 👤 User auth — email/password via Supabase (Google + Discord OAuth coming soon)
-- 🗃️ Per-user data — full Row Level Security, every shelf is private by default
+- **Per-user shelves** — full Row Level Security, every collection is private by default
+- **Google + Discord OAuth** — coming soon

+---

 ## Tech Stack